noffle/hyperkv/readme.markdown

 * `opts.values` - set to `false` to turn off setting `row.values`, which
 requires an extra lookup in the implementation
 * `opts.fields` - when true, include the full document instead of the value
+* `opts.live` - when true, keep the stream open and add additional matching results as they are written to the db

 ## var stream = kv.createHistoryStream(key, opts={})